-The Oribi is a small antelope, very similar in appearance, but slightly larger that the Steenbok.
-He is a rusty-brown with a white throat and belly, having a few white spots next to the nostrils and above the eyes.
-The tail is black on top and white on the bottom distinguishing him from the Steenbok, which lacks the black on the tail.
+The oribi is a small antelope, very similar in appearance, but slightly larger than the steenbok.
+He is rusty brown in color with a white throat and belly, having a few white spots next to the nostrils and above the eyes.
+The tail is black on top and white on the bottom, distinguishing him from the steenbok which lacks the black on the tail.
 Found mostly on the plains, only the males carry horns, which are straight but tend to bend slightly forward at the tips.
-Ewes lack horns but tend to be slightly larger than the ram.
-Normally a solitary antelope, the Oribi sometimes form family herds of up to 12 individuals.
-The Oribi prefers to graze when it is cool so hunting Oribi will probably be best during the early morning and late afternoon.
-Laying up during the heat of the day, when alarmed, the Oribi will jump up and run away in a bouncing fashion.
+Ewes lack horns, but tend to be slightly larger than the ram.
+Normally a solitary antelope, the oribi sometimes form family herds of up to 12 individuals.
+The oribi prefers to graze when it is cool, so hunting oribi will probably be best during the early morning and late afternoon.
+Laying up during the heat of the day, when alarmed, the oribi will jump up and run away in a bouncing fashion.

-Being inquisitive, they often stop after a suitable distance and turn to look back or even walk back; there's his mistake, and there's your shot!
-When hunting Oribi, you won't need a “lot of gun”.
+Being inquisitive, they often stop after a suitable distance and turn to look back or even walk back; there is his mistake, and there is your shot!
+When hunting oribi, you will not need a 'lot of gun'.
 Because this little antelope is another of the plains dwellers, shots may be taken at some distance.
 One of the flat-shooters will be the ticket here.
 Choose a caliber firing a bullet of at least 120 grains at a muzzle velocity in excess of 2600 fps.